What is Oil Pulling?

 Try your best to sit still while pulling, but let’s be real — the kids won’t dress themselves.

-Oil pulling activates salivary enzymes which absorb toxins such as chemical toxins, bacterial toxins and environmental toxins from the blood.
-Thus, oil pulling detoxifies and purifies the entire human body.
+Oil pulling detoxifies and purifies the entire human body.
 Getting rid of waste products is a normal operation for each one of our cells, organs, and organ systems.
 Since most of us live busy lives in a toxic world and sometimes eat less-than-healthy foods, we walk around with a toxic load that can manifest as fatigue, insomnia, and illness.
+The mouth is the beginning of the beginning of the entire digestive tract, the headwaters of the digestive river that runs head to tail through each of us.
 Our mouths are teeming with microorganisms and toxins and act as their gateways into the bloodstream.
 As it is swished around your mouth, the lipids (or fatty acids) in the oil naturally extract these potentially harmful substances from your teeth, gums and saliva glands.
 With all of the food and drinks we consume, it’s easy for particles to become trapped in the teeth and gums, leading to potential tooth pain and other unpleasant results.
-Oil pulling helps maintain a normal mouth pH and oral flora, keeping microbes, plaque, and decay from building within the mouth while strengthening the teeth and their enamel.

 Oil Pulling alleviates: